-Additional admittance requirements for certification tracks:
+Additional admittance requirements for teacher certification track:

-- 1. Applicants must complete at least thirty hours of observation in a public school classroom before being admitted.
+- 1. Applicants must complete at least thirty hours of observation in a Texas public school classroom in the level and content area chosen before being admitted.
 The observations must have taken place within the previous twelve months. - 2.
-Elementary certification track (EC-6) applicants must have twenty-four hours in content area courses that include a combination of hours in mathematics, science, social studies, and English/language arts/ reading or they must pass the Pre-Admissions Content Test (PACT).
-Students not having twenty-four hours in a combination of these content areas or who do not pass the PACT will be required to take additional undergraduate courses.
+Those wishing to obtain teacher certification are required to meet certain course and/or testing criteria.
+Elementary certification (EC-6) applicants must have twenty-four hours in content area courses that include a combination of hours in mathematics, science, social studies, and English/language arts/ reading or they must pass the Pre-Admissions Content Test (PACT).
+Elementary applicants not having twenty-four hours in a combination of these content areas, or who do not pass the PACT, will be required to take additional undergraduate courses for admittance consideration.
 These undergraduate hours will not count toward the master's degree.
-Students cannot enroll in graduate courses or be admitted until they have fulfilled this content knowledge requirement. - 3.
-Secondary certification track (8-12) applicants must have twenty-four undergraduate hours in the content area they wish to teach, with twelve of these hours being upper level (junior level or higher).
-Students who do not meet the twenty-four hour requirement must take additional undergraduate hours to fulfill this requirement.
+Students cannot enroll in graduate courses or be admitted until they have fulfilled this content knowledge requirement.
+All-level (EC-12) and secondary certification (8-12) applicants must have twenty-four undergraduate hours in the content area they wish to teach, with twelve of these hours being upper-level (junior level or higher).
+All-level or secondary applicants who do not meet the twenty-four hour requirement must take additional undergraduate hours to fulfill this requirement.
 These undergraduate hours will not count toward the master's degree.
-Students cannot enroll in graduate courses or be admitted until they have fulfilled the twenty-four hour requirement. - Additional admittance requirement for the curriculum and instruction track: - Applicants must have a valid teacher's certificate.
+Students cannot enroll in graduate courses or be admitted until they have fulfilled the twenty-four hour requirement must take additional undergraduate hours to fulfill this requirement. - 3.
+Provide proof of a clear Tuberculosis (TB) test.

-Provisional admission to the Master of Education program may be granted to applicants who do not achieve a combined score on the verbal and quantitative sections of the GRE of at least 900 (or its equivalent).
+Provisional admission to the Master of Education program may be granted to applicants under special circumstances.
 Provisionally admitted students must have at least a 3.00 grade point average at the completion of the first three courses to remain in the program.
 Otherwise, they will not be permitted to continue in the program.

 Students must be granted admission to the program prior to enrolling in courses.
 An exception is possible for students currently enrolled as undergraduates completing a bachelor's degree in the spring semester.
-These students can make application and begin taking courses in May.
-Once graduation is verified and all requirements are met, admittance to the program is possible.
+These students can make application and begin taking courses in the first graduate term.
+Once graduation is verified and all requirements are met, full admittance to the program is possible.